audukehinde/Tutorialninjaautomation/README.md

-# Saucedemo Web Application Test Automation
+# Tutorial Ninja Web Application Test Automation

 This project is a test automation suite built using Cypress.
 It includes a login test for the tutorial ninja web application.
 The following are the tested scenerios: